Skip to Content

 What Is Contested Divorce in Kansas?

-A contested divorce in Kansas essentially means that both parties cannot come to an agreement of the terms of the divorce.
+A contested divorce in Kansas essentially means that both parties cannot come to an agreement on the terms of the divorce.
 Some of the common issues that couples may not agree on include:

 High-Net Worth & Contested Divorce

 When both parties mutually agree on the terms of the divorce, it becomes uncontested.
 These terms can include child custody, property distribution, and spousal support.
-Keep in mind, the terms don’t have to be fully agreed upon right away.
+Keep in mind, the terms do not have to be fully agreed upon right away.

 Couples may mediate or negotiate throughout the process, which may ultimately lead to an agreement.
 Many people prefer this type of divorce because a court hearing is not involved.